 Brennan Collins is the Associate Director of Writing Across the Curriculum and the Center for Excellence in Teaching and Learning at Georgia State University.
 The interdisciplinary nature and technology focus of these programs allows him to work with a diverse faculty in exploring inventive pedagogies.
 He is particularly interested in creating inter-institutional Atlanta projects and platforms to develop student critical thinking and opportunities for community engagement.

-Clinton Fluker is the Assistant Director of Engagement and Scholarship at the Atlanta University Center’s Robert W. Woodruff Library where he supervises the Archives Research Center and the GLAM Center for Collaborative Teaching and Learning.
-In this capacity, he develops exhibitions, programming, and scholarly projects that utilize digital platforms.
-Fluker also teaches in the Humanities Ph.D. program at Clark Atlanta University and is the co-editor of The Black Speculative Arts Movement: Art + Design (2019).
+Clinton Fluker is the Senior Director of Culture, Community, and Partner Engagement with the Michael C. Carlos Museum and Emory Libraries.
+In that role, Fluker engages with Atlanta’s current and historic arts and activist communities to further cultural and scholarly activities across the Atlanta community.
+Prior to this, Fluker was the Rose Library curator of African American collections and the Assistant Director of Engagement and Scholarship at the Atlanta University Center’s Robert W. Woodruff Library where he supervises the Archives Research Center and the GLAM Center for Collaborative Teaching and Learning, taught in the Humanities Ph.D. program at Clark Atlanta University, and was the co-editor of The Black Speculative Arts Movement: Art + Design (2019).

 Katherine Hankins, Georgia State University